- Manufacturer: AOC

 - Supplied by: AOC

 The AOC AD110D0 is a Dual monitor arm and is one of the most impressive Mounting solutions I have had the pleasure of using.
-I have tried a fair few cheaper options found on Amazon and other sites, but nothing has come close to the quality and reliability of the AD110D0.
+I have tried cheaper options found on Amazon and other sites, but nothing has come close to the quality and reliability of the AD110D0.

-Its core aluminium alloy construction makes it extremely durable, and I can imagine it will last a fair while.
+Its core aluminium alloy construction makes it extremely durable, and I can imagine it will last a long time.
 There are a couple of small plastic covers on the sides as well as under the arms for cable management, but for the most part, it is entirely constructed of thick, durable metal.

 The thickness and design of the arms go a long way to instil confidence, they are extremely robust looking and feeling, almost seeming over the top for their purpose.